Hearts: Manager Gary Locke defended by Billy Brown

 Hearts assistant Billy Brown has defended his manager Gary Locke and insists criticism of the 38-year-old is uncalled for.

-Locke's side started the season with a 15-point deficit and are now 19 points adrift at the foot of the Premiership.
+Locke's side started the season with a 15-point deficit and at the foot of the Premiership.

-And ongoing signing restrictions mean Hearts cannot bring in new players.
+And mean Hearts cannot bring in new players.

 "We could be in danger of trying to push somebody out of the door who could become one of the best Hearts managers," Brown told BBC Scotland.